 - Do you use NetGalley or Edelweiss to request electronic galleys for review?
 If so, what kind of success rate would you estimate for you personally?
 Netgalley don’t approve me and I almost have to wish for everything which is sad and I don’t use it anymore.
 Edelweiss is better and easier to get approved for.
 Harper Collins approves all my requests and I do review all their books but I am still trying to get approved for other books.
 If you know any tricks, help me.

 - Do you experience hurdles or barriers to access for the kinds of books that you read?
 Please explain if so.
-There aren’t many English books to get here, specially the new releases.
+There aren’t many English books to get here, especially the new releases.
 I have to order them online and wait a couple of weeks before getting them.

 - If you could make one change to the publishing landscape, what would you do?
 I would try to give INTL bloggers more rights, maybe try to make books available everywhere.
 And I would give more new authors chances.